Voynich manuscript: Other theories

-Sometime before 1921, Voynich was able to read a name faintly written at the foot of the manuscript's first page: "Jacobj à Tepenece".
+Sometime before 1921, Voynich was able to read a name faintly written at the foot of the manuscript's first page: "Jacobj à Tepenecz".
 This is taken to be a reference to Jakub Hořčický of Tepenec, also known by his Latin name Jacobus Sinapius.
-Rudolph II had ennobled him in 1607, had appointed him his Imperial Distiller, and had made him curator of his botanical gardens as well as one of his personal physicians.
+Rudolf II had ennobled him in 1607, had appointed him his Imperial Distiller, and had made him curator of his botanical gardens as well as one of his personal physicians.
 Voynich (and many other people after him) concluded that Jacobus owned the Voynich manuscript prior to Baresch, and he drew a link from that to Rudolf's court, in confirmation of Mnishovsky's story.

 Jacobus's name has faded further since Voynich saw it, but is still legible under ultraviolet light.
 It does not match the copy of his signature in a document located by Jan Hurych in 2003.
 As a result, it has been suggested that the signature was added later, possibly even fraudulently by Voynich himself.

 Baresch's letter bears some resemblance to a hoax that orientalist Andreas Müller once played on Athanasius Kircher.
 Müller sent some unintelligible text to Kircher with a note explaining that it had come from Egypt, and asking him for a translation.
 Kircher reportedly solved it.
 It has been speculated that these were both cryptographic tricks played on Kircher to make him look foolish.

 Raphael Mnishovsky, the friend of Marci who was the reputed source of the Bacon story, was himself a cryptographer and apparently invented a cipher which he claimed was uncrackable (c.
 1618).
 This has led to the speculation that Mnishovsky might have produced the Voynich manuscript as a practical demonstration of his cipher and made Baresch his unwitting test subject.
 Indeed, the disclaimer in the Voynich manuscript cover letter could mean that Marci suspected some kind of deception.

 In his 2006 book, Nick Pelling proposed that the Voynich manuscript was written by 15th-century North Italian architect Antonio Averlino (also known as "Filarete"), a theory broadly consistent with the radiocarbon dating.

+Jules Janick and Arthur O. Tucker, based on plant and animal identification, and the kabbalah map of central Mexico (folio 86v), argued that it was composed in Mexico between 1562 and 1572.

 Language hypotheses

-Many hypotheses have been developed about the Voynich manuscript's "language", called Voynichese:
+Many hypotheses have been developed about the Voynich manuscript's "language", called Voynichese.